8 User Segments To Focus on in SaaS To Drive Product Growth

 Customers act differently.
 Some are more active and engaged, while others get stuck in the process.
-Thus the goal of creating multiple segments is to understand the needs of those segments and enhance their customer journey.
+Thus the goal of creating multiple segments is to understand the needs of those segments and enhance each user’s customer journey.

 Consider customer segmentation as a lighthouse that directs your efforts around customer success and product marketing in the right direction.
 Otherwise, you will end up breaking your team’s focus and preventing your product from growing.